dstein64/nvim-scrollview/README.md

 # nvim-scrollview

-`nvim-scrollview` is a Neovim plugin that displays interactive vertical scrollbars.
+`nvim-scrollview` is a Neovim plugin that displays interactive vertical scrollbars and signs.
 The plugin is customizable (see `:help scrollview-configuration`).

 <details open><summary>Demo</summary><br>